Hay River Health Centre

-The heating and hot water system includes a component not usually associated with a health care centre.
+Another unique feature of the building is the use of a wood pellet boiler, a heating source not commonly used in Canadian health care facilities.
 Supported by propane boilers, a 750 kW wood pellet boiler supplies almost 80% of building’s heat requirements during normal operations.
-This novel system cuts the operating costs significantly for the facility, as wood pellet-fired heating is more cost effective then propane in remote locations such as Hay River.
+This novel system cuts the operating costs significantly for the facility, as wood pellet fired heating is more cost effective then propane in remote locations such as Hay River.
+This one distinct feature is projected to reduce heating costs by 50% alone.

 Government of the Northwest Territories